OpLumina/FoodBankBrowser/README.md

-(Free Use) A browser for food banks in the United States of America.
+(Free Use) A browser for thousands of food banks in the United States of America.
 To run on a local server or to publish to a website.

 Simply run index.html (on a server like XAMPP or Live Server) or publish to a website to use.